kubernetes/cloud-provider-openstack/docs/using-manila-csi-plugin.md

 `--endpoint` | `unix:///tmp/csi.sock` | CSI Manila's CSI endpoint
 `--drivername` | `manila.csi.openstack.org` | Name of this driver
 `--nodeid` | _none_ | ID of this node
+`--nodeaz` | _none_ | Availability zone of this node
+`--with-topology` | _none_ | CSI Manila is topology-aware.
+See [Topology-aware dynamic provisioning](#topology-aware-dynamic-provisioning) for more info
 `--share-protocol-selector` | _none_ | Specifies which Manila share protocol to use for this instance of the driver.
 See [supported protocols](#share-protocol-support-matrix) for valid values.
 `--fwdendpoint` | _none_ | [CSI Node Plugin](https://github.com/container-storage-interface/spec/blob/master/spec.md#rpc-interface) endpoint to which all Node Service RPCs are forwarded.
 Must be able to handle the file-system specified in `share-protocol-selector`.
 Check out the [Deployment](#deployment) section to see why this is necessary.

 ### Controller Service volume parameters

+_Kubernetes storage class parameters for dynamically provisioned volumes_

 Parameter | Required | Description
 ----------|----------|------------
 `type` | _yes_ | Manila [share type](https://wiki.openstack.org/wiki/Manila/Concepts#share_type)
 `shareNetworkID` | _no_ | Manila [share network ID](https://wiki.openstack.org/wiki/Manila/Concepts#share_network)
+`availability` | _no_ | Manila availability zone of the provisioned share.
+This parameter is opaque to the CO and does not influence placement of workloads that will consume this share, meaning they may be scheduled onto any node of the cluster.
+If the specified Manila AZ is not equally accessible from all compute nodes of the cluster, use [Topology-aware dynamic provisioning](#topology-aware-dynamic-provisioning).
 `cephfs-mounter` | _no_ | Relevant for CephFS Manila shares.
 Specifies which mounting method to use with the CSI CephFS driver.
 Available options are `kernel` and `fuse`, defaults to `fuse`.
 See [CSI CephFS docs](https://github.com/ceph/ceph-csi/blob/csi-v1.0/docs/deploy-cephfs.md#configuration) for further information.
 `nfs-shareClient` | _no_ | Relevant for NFS Manila shares.
 Specifies what address has access to the NFS share.
 Defaults to `0.0.0.0/0`, i.e. anyone.

 ### Node Service volume context

+_Kubernetes PV CSI volume attributes for pre-provisioned volumes_

 Parameter | Required | Description
 ----------|----------|------------